Natalie is a bookworm with a penchant for romance, adventure, and intrigue who loves to share her thoughts on popular novels with the world.

 And Ty’s squad isn’t even his biggest problem—that’d be Aurora Jie-Lin O’Malley, the girl he’s just rescued from interdimensional space.
 Trapped in cryo-sleep for two centuries, Auri is a girl out of time and out of her depth.
 But she could be the catalyst that starts a war millions of years in the making, and Tyler’s squad of losers, discipline-cases, and misfits might just be the last hope for the entire galaxy.

 They're not the heroes we deserve.
 They're just the ones we could find.
 Nobody panic.

 Thoughts: I never thought I needed to read about a gang of unlikely friends saving the universe, and I am not disappointed.
-Having Auri to go through learning about this new world with the readers was genius.
-Not only are the main characters likeable but relatable too—such as Auri admitting that the only social skills she learned are from books and the sims.
-Very strong world building . . . well . . . space building?
+Having Auri learn about this new world with the readers was genius.
+Not only are the main characters likable, they are relatable too—such as Auri admitting that the only social skills she learned are from books and the sims.
+Very strong world-building . . . well . . . space-building?
 Definitely something I wouldn't read in public, just for the fear of laughing out loud.

 Humans and androids crowd the raucous streets of New Beijing.
 A deadly plague ravages the population.
 From space, a ruthless Lunar people watch, waiting to make their move.
 No one knows that Earth’s fate hinges on one girl . . .
 Cinder, a gifted mechanic, is a cyborg.